 How do we expect this to change in the coming decades?
 What does this mean for population growth?

 Population projections show that the yearly number of births will remain at around 130 to 140 million per year over the coming decades.
-It is then expected to slowly decline in the second half of the century.
+It is expected to decline slowly in the second half of the century.
 As the world population ages, the annual number of deaths is expected to continue to increase in the coming decades until it reaches a similar annual number as global births towards the end of the century.

-As the number of births is expected to slowly fall and the number of deaths to rise, the global population growth rate will continue to fall.
+As the number of births is expected to fall slowly and the number of deaths to rise, the global population growth rate will continue to fall.
 This is when the world population will stop increasing in the future.

 Population growth is determined by births and deaths and every country has seen very substantial changes in both: In our overview on how health has changed over the long run you find the data on the dramatic decline of child mortality that has been achieved in all parts of the world.
 And in our coverage of fertility you find the data and research on how modern socio-economic changes – most importantly structural changes to the economy and a rise of the status and opportunities for women – contributed to a very substantial reduction of the number of children that women have.